aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 - MHTP Test Sessions plugin (optional, for test session management)

 ## Migrating from Legacy API
 Previous versions of this plugin used the `/converse` endpoint from Botpress v12.
-That endpoint no longer works on Botpress Cloud and will return 404 errors.
-Version 2.0.0 switched to the Chat API.
-Messages are now sent to the `/events` endpoint.
-Ensure the Chat Integration is enabled on your bot and update your API key before upgrading.
+That endpoint no longer works on Botpress Cloud.
+Version 2.0.0 migrated to the Chat API using the `/events` path.
+The latest version uses the Botpress Cloud Chat API under `https://chat.botpress.cloud/{bot_id}`.

 ## Installation
 1. In Botpress Cloud, enable the **Chat Integration** for your bot and note the API key.
 2. In that same Chat Integration screen set the **Webhook URL** to `https://YOURDOMAIN.com/wp-json/mhtp-chat/v1/webhook` (replace `YOURDOMAIN.com` with your domain).
 3. Define the constant `MHTP_BOTPRESS_API_KEY` in your `wp-config.php` file with the key from step&nbsp;1.
-4. *(Optional)* Define `MHTP_BOTPRESS_CHAT_API` if your Chat API base differs or includes your bot ID (e.g. `https://bots.botpress.cloud/api/v1/bots/YOUR_BOT_ID`).
+4. *(Optional)* Define `MHTP_BOTPRESS_CHAT_API` if your Chat API base differs (defaults to `https://chat.botpress.cloud`).
+5. Define `MHTP_BOTPRESS_BOT_ID` with your Botpress bot ID.

-5. All Botpress requests must include an `x-user-key` header.
+6. All Botpress requests must include an `x-user-key` header.
 The plugin automatically sends this header using the logged in WordPress user ID (`wp-{user_id}`).
-6. Upload the plugin files to `/wp-content/plugins/mhtp-chat-woocommerce` or install through the WordPress plugins screen.
+7. Upload the plugin files to `/wp-content/plugins/mhtp-chat-woocommerce` or install through the WordPress plugins screen.
-7. Activate the plugin through the 'Plugins' menu.
+8. Activate the plugin through the 'Plugins' menu.
-8. Use the shortcode `[mhtp_chat_interface]` (or `[mhtp_chat]`) on any page.
+9. Use the shortcode `[mhtp_chat_interface]` (or `[mhtp_chat]`) on any page.

-The plugin communicates with Botpress using the base defined in `MHTP_BOTPRESS_CHAT_API`.
-This defaults to `https://chat.botpress.cloud/v1`, but some installations require the bot ID in the path.
-A user is created the first time they start chatting and the initial message is sent to the `/events` endpoint, which also creates a conversation automatically.
+The plugin communicates with Botpress using the base defined in `MHTP_BOTPRESS_CHAT_API` and your bot ID from `MHTP_BOTPRESS_BOT_ID`.
+Conversations start by POSTing to `https://chat.botpress.cloud/{bot_id}/conversations` and subsequent messages are sent to `.../conversations/{conversationId}/messages`.

 ## Usage